Ravi is the Programme Director at Places for Growth and Beyond Whitehall.

-Ravi is the Chief People Officer at the Department for International Development (DfID).
-He has responsibility for People, Operations, IT and systems, Estates and change.
+Prior to this, he was Chief People Officer at the Department for International Development (DfID).
+He had responsibility for People, Operations, IT and systems, Estates and change.
 DfID operates in 32 countries.

 Previously he was the HR Director at HM Revenue and Customs with responsibility for Workforce Management of its 69,000 staff.
 He led the work on reforming the workforce to deliver the departments’ blueprint ambitions for the future.
 This included the people transformation activity from closing 170 offices and creating 13 large regional hubs and 5 specialist sites across the UK.

 He Chaired the HMRC Workforce Management Board, and the SAP Success Factors Programme Board.

 Before that he was the director responsible for Capability, Talent and Diversity at the Home Office where he spent 8 years supporting the Executive and Ministers on a range of people and stakeholder issues.